Why Mizen to Malin?

 How did we do….

 The challenge was a success and we completed the cycle in 23 hours 23 minutes.
 All 13 cyclists who started completed the challenge which was a remarkable achievement.
+The video below shows the last 1km as you approach Malin Head.

 I did some fundraising in the lead up to the challenge.
 Main parts were an online donation link and I also ran a 25 card game.
 As of July 13th 2018, I have raised €8050 for the Mayo Roscommon Hospice.